-Ballet- Ballet is the root of all styles of dance.
+Ballet is the root of all styles of dance.
 Proper technique, positioning & framing begins in ballet.
 Students will learn positioning of the feet, arms & body, as well as across-the-floor and on-the-barre routines and combinations.
 Basic leaps, jumps and turns begin in level 1 and become more advanced as the dancer progresses.
-Students will also work on musicality & rhythm, posture, and flexibility.
+Students will also work on musicality and rhythm, posture, and flexibility.
 A background in ballet is also essential for any lyrical or jazz dancer.

-Lyrical- Contemporary is often defined as a loose combination of ballet, jazz & modern dance.
-Focus on expression and interpretation is key in contemporary.
-Much of the technique used in this style of dance is ballet & jazz based, which is why we begin our younger dancers in ballet & jazz training before contemporary classes are available to them.
-Building on technique and adding expression and emotion to a dance is the basis of the contemporary style.
+Lyrical is often defined as a loose combination of ballet, jazz & modern dance.
+Focus on expression and interpretation is key.
+Much of the technique used in this style of dance is ballet & jazz based, which is why we begin our younger dancers in ballet & jazz training before lyrical classes are available to them.
+Building on technique and adding expression and emotion to a dance is the basis of the lyrical style.

-1) Staying in your current level of class for some time builds a camaraderie with your class mates.
+1) Staying in your current level of class for some time builds a camaraderie with your classmates.
 You learn to work together and dance in sync.
 It is an awesome thing to see a class grow together.